Dance Factory

 4:00pm

-This class introduces dancers to the basic structure of the dance classroom.
-Dancers will learn the order of a typical class including: warm-up, stretching, center and across the floor.
-This class includes ballet basics, tap basics for musicality and games that help develop listening and motor skills to keep dancers engaged. *Has an end of session performance.
+An introductory level class where dancers learn the basic structure of the dance classroom.
+Dancers will learn the order of a typical class including warm-up, stretching, center and across the floor.
+This class includes ballet basics, tap basics for musicality, and games that help develop listening and gross motor skills to keep dancers engaged.
+This class performs two pieces in our annual spring recital.

 1X Per Week, Day